 Peanut: Then how the hell did you come up with meeeeeeee?!

-- X On a Steek: José Jalapeño on a Stick, which gets lampshaded several times and also is one of José's Running Gags, namely adding "on a stick" to random things.
+- X on a Stick: José Jalapeño on a Stick, which gets lampshaded several times and also is one of José's Running Gags, namely adding "on a steek" to random things.

-Walter: You know, I've been wanting to say this for a long time: screw you, it's "Merry Christmas".
+Walter: You know, I've been wanting to say this for a couple of years now: screw you, it's "Merry Christmas".